jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

         - *Nothing* (if Specifier 1 resolves in an object)
         - < Specifier >
             - Delegate to other function
-            - Must be object if specifier 1 is object
+            - Might be object if specifier 1 is object
-            - Must be attribute if specifier 1 is attribute
+            - Might be attribute if specifier 1 is attribute
             - Can’t be list
 - Add Call
     - Keyword: *Add*